tetreum/telegram-rss-downloader-bot/README.md

 Gifs are begin ignored.

 # Requirements
-- PHP 7.0 (maybe works on older versions, i didn't try)
+- PHP >= 7.0
 - CURL
+- Composer
-- SSL Certificate (telegram bots can only talk to https domains)
+- SSL certificate (telegram bots can only talk to https domains)

 # Setup

 1. mv `conf.sample.php` to `conf.php`
 2. Create your telegram bot and set its data on `conf.php`
+3. run `composer install`
 3. Done, you may need to create cache folders and give them write perms, those are listed on config file

 # Setting manual css selectors to remove

 You can edit `providers.php` to add more css selectors that you want bot to remove from each article.

+# ToDo

+- Improve html sanitization